Infantry weapons officer: Overview

 The requirements to apply for selection are very stringent and much higher than what is needed for other warrant officer appointments.
 For example; minimum time in service is sixteen years and minimum rank to apply is gunnery sergeant (E-7) versus eight years and sergeant (E-5).
 They are not appointed warrant officers, but rather commissioned directly to the grade of chief warrant officer-2 and are the only officers who are officially designated the title, "Marine gunner" and authorized to wear the "Bursting Bomb" insignia.
 This insignia has twelve points, which originates from the twelve military occupational specialty (MOS) fields present within the Marine infantry community.

-The title "gunner" is almost always used in lieu of rank (i.e., "Gunner Maisey" as opposed to "Chief Warrant Officer Maisey"), and the rank insignia worn on the left collar is replaced with a "Bursting Bomb."
+The title "gunner" is almost always used in lieu of rank (i.e., "Gunner Deykerhoff" as opposed to "Chief Warrant Officer Deykerhoff"), and the rank insignia worn on the left collar is replaced with a "Bursting Bomb."
 A larger "Bursting Bomb" insignia is worn ¾" above the rank insignia on both shoulder epaulets when a coat is worn.
 Occasionally other warrant officers are referred to as "gunner", but this is incorrect.

 The gunners' technical skills complemented with infantry field experience fundamentally posits them as advisers to the force commanders within the Fleet Marine Force's task forces (i.e. Marine Expeditionary Force (MEF) and its subordinate units).
 Marine gunners may be responsible for developing and monitoring weapons training protocols, tactical employment of weapons, preventive maintenance of the unit's infantry weapons, management of the unit's ammunition allocation and the unit training plan, infantry training, and fire support planning.
 Additional assignments may be based on future needs of the Marine Corps; such as new weapons systems acquisition, new weapons systems research and development.

 During combat operations, Marine gunners assists their force commanders in battle tracking; They are sent forward to oversee the battle, reporting directly to task force commanders in a "directed telescope" fashion.